-Under the Federal Law for the Protection of Personal Data, PII controllers must notify individuals if any of their personal data is breached.
+In accordance with the Law, PII controllers must notify individuals if any of their personal data is breached.
 Such notice must include:

-- · the nature of the incident; - the personal data compromised; - details on the actions that the individual may adopt to protect his or her interests: - any corrective actions taking place immediately; and - any means by which the individuals may find more information on the subject.
+- the nature of the incident; - · the personal data compromised; - details on the actions that the individual may adopt to protect his or her interests: - any corrective actions taking place immediately; and - any means by which the individuals may find more information on the subject.

-In the case of a violation of PII, the PII controllers must analyse the causes of its occurrence and implement the corrective, preventive and improving actions, to adapt the corresponding security measures to avoid the repetition of the violation.
+In the case of a violation of PII, the PII controllers must analyse the causes of its occurrence and implement the corrective, preventive and improving actions, in order to adapt the corresponding security measures to avoid the repetition of the violation.

-However, to date, Mexican law does not include an obligation for private PII controllers to notify the supervisory authority.
-Although not required by law, the Mexican data protection authority does, however, recommend the issuing of notices in the event of any data breaches.
+However, so far Mexican law does not include an obligation for private PII controllers to notify the supervisory authority.
+Although not required by law, yes Mexican DPA recommends the issuing of notices in the event of any data breaches.

-Government agencies are obliged to notify the National Institute of Transparency, Access to Information and Personal Data Protection of any data breaches.
+Government agencies are obligated to notify the National Institute of Transparency, Access to Information and Personal Data Protection of any data breaches.